-GSWC periodically revises its Emergency Preparedness Plan and periodically conducts operational emergency exercises for all of its water systems.
-GSWC also considers advances in security and emergency preparedness technology and relevant industry developments in developing its capitalimprovement plans.
+GSWC has security systems and infrastructure in place intended to prevent unlawful intrusion, service disruption and cyber-attacks.
+GSWC utilizes a variety of physical security measures to protect its facilities.
+GSWC also considers advances in security and emergency preparedness technology and relevant industry developments in developing its capital-improvement plans.
 GSWC intends to seek approval of the CPUC to recover any additional costs that it incurs in enhancing the security, reliability and resiliency of its water systems.